sockeqwe/website-old/_posts/2016-03-01-let-mosby-flow.md

 Mosby should work with Pancakes  (and any other navigation stack library) as great as with Flow.

 One last thing: people asked me why Mosby doesn't provide it's own navigation stack implementation?
-The reason is that Mosby should and will ever be that tiny little MVP library and that's what Mosby is the best at.
+The reason is that Mosby should and will ever be that tiny little MVP library.
 Take Mosby as a base scaffold to build your app on top of it with that development stack you like the most (like Flow or Pancakes for navigation or even with Fragments).
+See the thing is, since Mosby is a library (and not a framework) you can use as much or as little as you want from Mosby's functionality.
 Furthermore, implementing a clean navigation stack library is not that easy as it seems or why do you think that the brilliant guys over at square took quite a long time to design and implement Flow?

 <small>Please note that for better readability the code shown in this blog post has been cut down a little bit.
 Check the demo repository for the complete code</small>